Linux Bashrc file command aliases

 5 - Conclusion

 So I am sure that I will be finding more to write about with Linux aliases as time goes by.
 However this really is something that should be figured out on a per user basis.
-Whatever a single users work flow is that is what should be created in a bash script, or aliases type form.
-One user might use a different set of command line tools, or they might be using a slightly different distribution.
+Whatever a single users work flow is that is what should be set up when it comes to working out what aliases should be.
+One user might use a different set of command line tools, or they might be using a slightly different distribution where the options in terms of commands will be a little different.
 However the basic idea of aliases should be more or less the same in most Linux systems where bash is used as the command line interface shell.